 Once you are in possession of your basic definitions, I recommend that you prepare a ‘T’ as follows:

-Here we divide the 3 minutes in 2 halves, and devote each half to one side.
-We first think of all the arguments, ideas, observations, and experiences in favour of one side, write them down on one side of the ‘T’, and then repeat the process for the other.
-If done impartially, this exercise will give us an all-round view of the topic issue.
-No matter what side we eventually favour, we shall use the data on both sides to present a comprehensive understanding of the topic, along with the reasons why we favour one side over the other.
+Here we divide the 3 minutes into 2 halves and devote each half to one side.
+We first think of all the arguments, ideas, observations, and experiences in favor of one side, write them down on one side of the ‘T’, and then repeat the process for the other.
+If done impartially, this exercise will give us an all-around view of the topic issue.
+No matter what side we eventually favor, we shall use the data on both sides to present a comprehensive understanding of the topic, along with the reasons why we favor one side over the other.